 About Me

-During my undergraduate work, I studied inbreeding depression in wild teosinte populations and root architecture across the genus Zea.
+During my undergraduate work at Iowa State University, I studied inbreeding depression in wild teosinte populations and root architecture across the genus Zea.